 WJS Canada is a CARF accredited organization that has been providing care and supportive services throughout Canada for over 25 years.
 Our Training Division has provided internal and external training in various disciplines.

 Core Values Statement

 WJS believes that learning is a lifelong process.
-Our goal is to Engage, Educate and Enable, in a way that maximizes potential through innovative learning.
+Our goal is to Engage, Educate and Empower, in a way that maximizes potential through innovative learning.

 The WJS Training Division exists to provide innovative training to fill the market gaps in professional development.

 The WJS training division will provide the highest standard professional development services in BC.

 We intend to equip employees and external agencies with the tools to carry out their professional duties.
 In order to do this we intend to provide training of the highest standards for WJS and external individuals and agencies.
 We will provide cost effective training that is competitive in nature and of the highest possible standards.